LaVashikk/PCapture-LIB/SRC/TracePlus/readme.md

 *   `ignoredModels` (ArrayEx): An array of entity model names to ignore during traces.
 Supports masks.
 *   `shouldRayHitEntity` (function or null): A custom function to determine if a ray should hit an entity.
 This function is used as a collision filter.
 *   `shouldIgnoreEntity` (function or null): A custom function to determine if an entity should be ignored during a trace.
 This function is used as an ignore filter.
-*   `depthAccuracy` (number): Controls the step size in the deep search algorithm of the `TraceLineAnalyzer` for bbox casts.
+*   `depthAccuracy` (number): Controls the step size in the deep search algorithm of the `BboxTraceAnalyzer` for bbox casts.
 Lower values increase precision but may impact performance.
 It's useful when the ray needs to hit very thin objects.
 (Default: 5, clamped between 0.3 and 15)
-*   `bynaryRefinement` (boolean): Enables an additional search level in the `TraceLineAnalyzer` for bbox casts to further improve the accuracy of the hit point.
+*   `bynaryRefinement` (boolean): Enables an additional search level in the `BboxTraceAnalyzer` for bbox casts to further improve the accuracy of the hit point.
 It's crucial when precise hit point calculation is needed, especially for accurate surface normal calculation.
 (Default: false)

 **Methods:**